Horace W. Steele Endowed Chair in Pediatric Research

 The Arizona Board of Regents (ABOR) approved a "Children’s Research Center" at the UA Department of Pediatrics.

 The Children’s Research Center advisory board is formed.
+Louise Thomas was the Founding Board Chair, and held that post for the following six years.

 The Steele Foundation in Phoenix makes naming gift of $2 million and the "Steele Memorial Children’s Research Center" (name changes to Steele Children's Research Center in 2005) is named to honor Phoenix businessman Horace Steele and the Steele Foundation.
 Additional fundraising and construction begins on the new building.